This page highlights key harms and misunderstandings about giving live animals as gifts for hunger relief.

 13. Animal gifting organizations spend too much...

-Concerns about the priorities and appropriate use of donations apply to all animal gifting programs, but Heifer International raises particular concerns because their budget exceeds $100 million a year, and luxury spending such as on their headquarters pictured here.
+Concerns about the priorities and appropriate use of donations apply to all animal gifting programs, but Heifer International raises particular concerns because their budget sometimes exceeds $150 million a year, and they have luxury spending such as on their headquarters pictured here.

 14. Animal gifting programs raise concerns with charity raters...